 - Don’t plan anything but try to skip a meal and not fill guilty about it.
 For example, if you’re not hungry or don’t really want to cook.

-- Say you worked late and accidentally skipped breakfast or lunch, you might as well be aware of the benefits and not ruin it with a snack or a latte from your favorite coffee shop.
+- Say you worked late and skipped breakfast or lunch.
+Instead of trying to make up for it, you might as well be aware of the benefits.
+So you can choose not to ruin it with a snack or a latte from your favorite coffee shop.
 Instead, try and prolong the fasted state for as long as possible to rip some of the benefits.

 My verdict is.. it depends.

-Obviously, this is spontaneous intermittent fasting, not a structured one.
-It’s doing things without planning which could work – if you ended up doing them right (as if they were structured) or won’t work, if you ended up mixing things up.
+This is spontaneous intermittent fasting, not a structured one.
+It’s doing things without planning which could work.
+But only if you ended up doing them right (following a good structure by mistake).
+They can also not work, if you ended up mixing things up.
+Following a good structure may prove much more beneficial.

 If you skip a lot of meals, and use prolonged fasted states to also train the right way, this could work for you.
 Otherwise, you’ll probably end up worse.